-Taking tamoxifen increases the risk of developing other serious conditions, including endometrial cancer, stroke, cataracts, and blood clots, especially in the lungs and legs.
-The risk of developing these conditions increases with age.
+Taking tamoxifen increases the risk of serious conditions, including endometrial cancer, stroke, cataracts, and blood clots (especially in the lungs, brain, and legs).
+The risk of having these conditions increases with age.
 Women younger than 50 years who have a high risk of breast cancer may benefit the most from taking tamoxifen.
+The risk of having these conditions decreases after tamoxifen is stopped.
 Talk with your doctor about the risks and benefits of taking this drug.

 Other SERMs are being studied in clinical trials.